 Ebrahim Moosa is the Professor of Islamic Studies in Keough School of Global Affairs, the Kroc Institute for International Peace Studies, and in the Department of History at the University of Notre Dame.
-His interpretive and historical research on questions of tradition, ethics and law includes two monographs as well as several edited and co-edited books.
+His interpretive and historical research on questions of tradition, ethics, and law includes two monographs as well as several edited and co-edited books.
 His prize-winning book Ghazali and the Poetics of Imagination, was awarded the Best First Book in the History of Religions by the American Academy of Religion.
 He is the author of What is a Madrasah?
 (2015).
 Moosa is also regarded as a prominent public intellectual.
-In 2007 he was invited to deliver the King Hasan Lecture (Darus Hasaniyyah) to His Majesty King Mohammed VI of Morocco in Arabic.
+In 2007 he was invited to deliver the King Hasan Lecture (Darus Hasaniyyah) to HM King Mohammed VI of Morocco in Arabic.

 Source of Influence: Scholarly